Mary O'Donnell (Irish noblewoman): Post-war

 Following the end of the Nine Years' War in 1603, various British politicians attempted to undo Tyrone by harnessing a land rights dispute between Tyrone and O'Cahan.
-George Montgomery, the Protestant Bishop of Derry, encouraged O'Cahan to leave Rose and return to Mary, who he was apparently never actually divorced from.
+George Montgomery, the Protestant Bishop of Derry, encouraged O'Cahan to leave Rose and return to Mary, who he was apparently never actually legally divorced from.
 Montgomery wrote to Chichester on 4 March 1607: "the breach between [O'Cahan] and his landlord [Tyrone] will be the greater by means of [Tyrone's] daughter, his reputed wife, whom he has resolved to leave, having a former wife lawfully married to him."
 In 1607 O'Cahan repudiated his marriage to Rose and married another woman named Honora.

 Mary did not take part in the Flight of the Earls in 1607.

 Mary's son Brian O'Rourke was made a ward of court.
 During this time, the Crown was sending the sons of Gaelic Irish lords to Dublin or England to be re-educated as English gentlemen.
 Brian was sent to university, admitted to the Middle Temple, and ultimately imprisoned in the Tower of London.

 Mary was assigned a proportion of 1,600 acres for the duration of her life.
 In 1631, Viscount Gormanston and another individual had a patent for the estate on her death.

 Mary died in 1662, in Ireland.
 Her sister Margaret predeceased her.